Waters calls for protesters to 'get more confrontational' if no guilty verdict is reached in Derek Chauvin trial - KION546

 Waters’ comments over the weekend drew swift criticism from several Republicans, including House Minority Leader Kevin McCarthy, Rep. Marjorie Taylor Greene and Texas Sen. Ted Cruz.

 The words “more confrontational,” McCarthy tweeted Sunday night, means she is “inciting violence.”
-McCarthy also says if Pelosi doesn’t take action against Waters, he will.
+McCarthy also says if House Speaker Nancy Pelosi doesn’t take action against Waters, he will.
 McCarthy’s options are limited as Republicans are in the minority, but he could take several symbolic steps, including calling for a censure of Waters, even if Democrats would block such an action.

-CNN has reached out to House Speaker Nancy Pelosi’s office for comment.
+Asked if Waters needs to apologize, Pelosi told CNN, “no, she doesn’t.”

+“Maxine talked about confrontation in the manner of the Civil Rights Movement.
+I myself think we should take our lead from the George Floyd family,” she said Monday.
+“They’ve handled this with great dignity and no ambiguity or lack of misinterpretation by the other side.
+No, no, I don’t think she should apologize.”

 Greene, meanwhile, called on Twitter for Waters to be expelled from Congress.